A Two-Step Distribution System State Estimator with Grid Constraints and Mixed Measurements: Introduction

+Some methods have been proposed to perform SE by exploiting the network structure and the nature of the measurements, such as branch-current-based SE \cite{baran1994state, kelley1995branch, lin2001highly}.
+Other methods use the few measurements available to improve the SE accuracy of previous methods based on load assumptions only \cite{schenato2014bayesian, zhou2006alternative,hu2011belief}.
+Yet, most of this work is limited to transmission networks, small-scale distribution networks, or single-phase networks.
+Some recent work extends it to more general networks, but assumes availability of measurements at every bus \cite{bolognani2014state}, which at the moment is not the case for most distribution networks.
+Additionally, when traditional methods \cite{abur2004power, holten1988comparison} deal with network constraints, such as zero-injection buses, become computationally expensive as the size of the network increases.
+This may be a limitation in large distribution systems when fast SE results may be required every few seconds.
+In the current paper, we will address theses issues.

-Our main contributions can be summarized as follows: First, we include equality constraints more efficiently by a dimension reduction.
-Then, we extend some recently proposed methods that split the problem \cite{schenato2014bayesian}, to large-scale, 3-phase coupled, unbalanced and constrained distribution systems, with linear as well as nonlinear real-time measurements considering different sources of measurement noises.
+In particular, our main contributions can be summarized as follows: First, we include network equality constraints more efficiently by a dimension reduction similar to \cite{guo2013efficient}.
+Then, we extend some recently proposed methods that split the problem \cite{schenato2014bayesian}, to large-scale, 3-phase coupled, unbalanced and constrained distribution systems, with synchronized and unsynchronized real-time measurements affected by both magnitude and angle noises.

 The rest of the paper is structured as follows: Section \ref{sec:grid} presents some background about power networks.
-Section \ref{sec:info} discusses the different types of measurements.
-Section \ref{sec:SEbasic} presents the standard methodologies for general SE.
-Section \ref{sec:methods} proposes the linear dimension reduction method and extends recent methodologies.
+Section \ref{sec:info} discusses the different types of measurements available for SE.
+Section \ref{sec:SEbasic} presents the standard methodology for SE.
+Section \ref{sec:methods} presents our contributions: it proposes the linear dimension reduction method and extends recent SE methodologies to split the problem.
 Section \ref{sec:sim} defines the test case simulation and shows its results.
-Finally, Section \ref{sec:conc} presents the conclusions and proposed future work.
+Finally, Section \ref{sec:conc} presents the conclusions and proposes topics for future work.